mobucheeri/eda_repo/README.md

 Rana, Ravindra Singh.
 "Employee Dataset."
 Kaggle, 2023.
 Available at: https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset/

 The data has been modified and expanded to create a synthetic HR dataset for educational purposes within General Assembly’s Data Science curriculum.
-All names, identifiers, and organisational details (including the fictional company GlobalWorks) are entirely artificial and do not represent real individuals or entities.
+All names, identifiers, and organisational details (including the fictional company GlobalWorks) are artificial and do not represent real individuals or entities.